SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 ## Backwards Compatibility with Accelerators

-The SAP Commerce Cloud Accelerators used routes `**/p/:productCode` and `**/c/:categoryCode` for Product and Category Page.
-For backwards compatibility, Spartacus also matches those routes, by simply numbering parameters.
+The SAP Commerce Accelerators use `**/p/:productCode` and `**/c/:categoryCode` as routes for the Product and Category pages, respectively.
+For backwards compatibility, Spartacus also matches these routes by numbering parameters.

-So for example URL `/some-catalogue/some-category/p/1234` will be recognized with parameters:
+For example, the URL `/some-catalogue/some-category/p/1234` is recognized with the following the parameters:

 ```typescript
 {